AlaSQL/alasql-sqllogictest/README.md

 	./test/evidence/slt_lang_update.test: 98ms

 	-----------------------------

-That makes less sense as an error was found but was not printed.
-Because there are about 2 million tests in the full test set the same errors will be found many times.
-That is why an error only gets printed first time its seen.
-Settings for printing errors can be found in the config section of run.js
+making less sense as an error was found but was not printed.
+Because there are about 2 million tests in the full testset the same errors will be found many times.
+To limit noise an error only gets printed first time its seen.
+Settings for printing errors can be found in the config section of run_x.js